-When you say bamboo, I think of cute pandas lazily munching on this green plant up in the Chinese mountains.
+When you say bamboo, I think of cute pandas lazily munching on their leaves up in the Chinese mountains.
 So cute!

 But bamboo isn’t just food for pandas.
-If you’re into Korean skincare, you’ve noticed it found its way into a truckload of products.
+If you’re into Korean skincare, you’ve probably noticed bamboo has found its way into your skincare stash, too.

 Bamboo water has pretty much replaced boring old water in Korea.
 Bamboo extract is everywhere.
 Every part of the plant is used (the Korean don’t waste anything).

 But what made bamboo so popular all of a sudden?
-Is this just a temporary fad or is there a good reason to look for bamboo in our potions and lotions?
+Is this just a temporary fad or is there a good reason to look for bamboo in your lotions and potions?

 Let’s see what the science says:

 Hardly a surprise there.
-Pretty much any plant has antioxidant properties, so why should bamboo have been the odd one out?
+Pretty much any plant has antioxidant properties, so why should bamboo be the odd one out?